 What is NMN?

 NMN is a type of Vitamin B3 that naturally occurs in the body.
-It's being researched for its potential to slow down aging and prevent age-related diseases.
 When you consume NMN, your body can convert it into NAD+, a coenzyme crucial for various cell processes.

 As we age, our levels of NAD+ decline, dropping to less than half by the time we hit middle age.
 This decline happens because we produce less NAD+ as we get older, possible due to oxidative stress and chronic inflammation.
 But there is also an increased consumption of NAD+ by enzymes that depend on it, creating a situation where there's not enough NAD+ to support optimal enzyme function.